brucefan1983/CUDA-Programming/src/02-thread-organization/readme.md

     Hello World from block 1 and thread 2.
     Hello World from block 1 and thread 3.
 ```
-That is, sometimes block 0 finishs the instructions first, and sometimes block 1 finishs the instructions.
+That is, sometimes block 0 finishes the instructions first, and sometimes block 1 finishes the instructions first.
 This reflects a very important feature of the execution of CUDA kernels, i.e., **every block in the grid is independent of each other**.

  **I am up to here...**